-A customer journey is the story of the customer’s interaction with your brand as they step through the various phases of buying.
+A customer journey is the story of the customer’s interaction with your brand as they step through the various phases and touchpoints of buying.
 B2B and B2C brands will often express the phases of buying differently depending on their industry and the way in which they interact with customers.
 More or less, however, the buying phases remain relatively aligned with the following 5 steps:

 Awareness -> Consideration -> Decision -> Use -> Loyal Customer

 Historically, the customer journey through these buying phases was fairly linear.

 For instance, a first-time car buyer’s dealer makes them aware they’ll need insurance to register the vehicle.
 The consumer visits a broker who tells them about the features and pricing of various policies and carriers and answers their questions (consideration).
 The consumer makes a decision based on the best value, the broker’s recommendation, plus brand recognition from TV and magazine ads.
 After a good experience with a single claim, serviced by the brand’s call center and shepherded by the broker (use), they later decide to insure their next luxury car and new home purchase with the same carrier as well (loyalty).